davidmolina/davidmolina.github.io/_posts/2012-10-14-learning-to-code-building-a-url-from-scratch.markdown

 ---
 layout: post
-title:  "Learning to code - building a URL from scratch."
+title:  "Learning to Code - Building a URL from Scratch"
 date:   2012-10-14 17:12:43 -0800
 categories: jekyll update
 ---